temporal-community/openai-agents-demos/README.md

 This repository contains four standalone demos showcasing the OpenAI Agents Python SDK integrated with Temporal's durable execution.

+For detailed information about the research agents in this repo, see [openai_agents/workflows/research_agents/README.md](openai_agents/workflows/research_agents/README.md)

 ## Prerequisites

 1. **Python 3.10+** - Required for the demos